ASHA National Office E-mail Directory

 ASHA Professional Development ([email protected])

-Information on continuing education opportunities developed by ASHA, including registration for Telephone Seminars and Web Workshops.
+Information on continuing education opportunities developed by ASHA, including registration for in-person and online events.
 A full listing of educational programs is available online.

 Information on ANSI standards for hearing tests/audiology equipment, assistive devices, practice issues in audiology, auditory brainstem response, audiology issues in the schools, aural rehabilitation, cerumen management, geriatric hearing loss, guidelines and reports (audiology), health care services, hearing conservation, infant hearing, infection control (audiology), intraoperative monitoring, international affairs (audiology), noise induced hearing loss, OSHA and OHC Programs, otitis media, otoacoustic emissions, ototoxicity, private practice in audiology, professional liability and risk management in audiology, scope of practice in audiology, standards of practice (preferred practice patterns) in audiology, substance abuse and its effect on hearing, support personnel in audiology, and tinnitus.